FredChamp/ReadTheDocTest/Tutorials/src/Tuto02DataServiceBasic.rst

                     <!--
                         Description service of the GUI:
-                        The ::gui::frame::DefaultFrame service automatically positions the various containers in the application main window.
+                        The ::gui::frame::SDefaultFrame service automatically positions the various containers in the application main window.
                         Here, it declares a container for the 3D rendering service.
                     -->